-Something similar can be applied to Casablanca and other movies e.g. Ernst Lubitsch’s To be or not to be (also, Casblance was based on an unproduced 1940 play Everybody comes to Rick that was written before the Holocaust started): In the sense that Allied publics were aware to an extent of Nazi atrocities but the actual concrete pictures and extent of it came as a major surprise once camps were actually liberated.
+Something similar can be applied to Casablanca and other movies e.g. Ernst Lubitsch’s To be or not to be.
+Also, Casblance was based on an unproduced 1940 play Everybody comes to Rick that was written before the Holocaust started.
+In the sense that Allied publics were aware to an extent of atrocities but the actual concrete pictures and extent of it came as a major surprise once camps were actually liberated.

 And the public did care (somewhat).
 Gallup writes that:

 Americans rarely agree as overwhelmingly as they did in November 1938.
-Just two weeks after Nazi Germany coordinated a brutal nationwide attack against Jews within its own borders — an event known as “Kristallnacht” — Gallup asked Americans: “Do you approve or disapprove of the Nazi treatment of Jews in Germany?”
-Nearly everyone who responded — 94% — indicated that they disapproved.
+Just two weeks after Germany coordinated a brutal nationwide attack against Jews within its own borders.
+An event known as “Kristallnacht”.
+Gallup asked Americans: “Do you approve or disapprove of the treatment of Jews in Germany?”
+Nearly everyone who responded — 94%, indicated that they disapproved.

 Yet at the same time:

-The anti-refugee sentiment was fueled both by the lingering effects of the economic depression as well as a anti-Semitism being a far more popular sentiment back then as the Gallup article also traces with 100 new anti-Semitic organizations were founded in the U.S. between 1933 and 1941 and a variety of pro-Nazi organizations spewing hatred in public.
+The anti-refugee sentiment was fueled both by the lingering effects of the economic depression.
+As well as anti-Semitism being a far more popular sentiment back then.
+The Gallup article traces 100 new anti-Semitic organizations founded in the U.S. between 1933 and 1941 and a variety of pro-german organizations spewing hatred in public.

 Sources (aside those mentioned):